-IFRS 17 Insurance Contracts is currently effective for annual reporting periods beginning on or after 1 January 2022 but is not yet endorsed by the EU.
+IFRS 17 Insurance Contracts is currently effective for annual reporting periods beginning on or after 1 January 2023.
 Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
-On 17 March 2020, the IASB decided that the effective date of the Standard will be deferred to annual reporting periods beginning on or after 1 January 2023.
-The IASB expects to issue the amendments in the second quarter of 2020.
 Once effective, IFRS 17 will replace IFRS 4 Insurance Contracts.
 The Standard measures insurance contracts either under the general model or a simplified version of this called the Premium Allocation Approach.
 The general model is defined such that at initial recognition an entity shall measure a group of contracts at the total of (a) the amount of fulfilment cash flows (FCF), which comprise probability-weighted estimates of future cash flows, an adjustment to reflect the time value of money (TVM) and the financial risks associated with those future cash flows and a risk adjustment for non-financial risk; and (b) the contractual service margin (CSM).